 When they repeated some of the same ones, we simply declined.
 The chefs even asked what we would like to try and we were able to request some of the meats that we hadn't tried yet.
 For the most part, the meats were flavorful and excellent cuts.

 The traditional Brazilian side dishes offered were all good.
 They bring all four to the table and replenish throughout the meal.
 We both loved the cheese bread.
 The garlic mashed potatoes were so good we went through two helpings.
-I liked the polenta but my husband thought they were tasteless.
+I liked the polenta but my husband thought it was tasteless.
 When eaten with the flavorful meat, it added a new element.
 The caramelized bananas were good.
 To me, they were almost like a dessert and didn't seem to work as a side dish.

 Neither one of us tried their signature papaya cream dish, but it gets rave reviews.